Is whole grain consumption just a marker for healthier behaviors, or do whole grains have direct health benefits?

 Cinnamon can no longer be considered a safe and effective treatment for diabetes.

-How much vinegar with a meal does it take to improve satiety and reduce the spike in blood sugar, insulin, and triglycerides?
+How much vinegar should you consume with a meal to improve satiety and reduce the spike in blood sugar, insulin, and triglycerides?

 Sulfur dioxide preservatives in dried fruit, sulfites in wine, and the putrefaction of undigested animal protein in the colon can release hydrogen sulfide, the rotten egg gas associated with inflammatory bowel disease.